AmilaWate/Toder/README.md

  Have to change the css

 <br>
-special thanks to posandu for the design!
+special thanks to posandu Mapa for the design!